destruise/eb-test/README.md

 # eb test

-this is just a simple socket-based echo server, running on amazon elastic beanstalk in nodejs with socket.io
+this is just a VERY simple socket-based echo server, running on amazon elastic beanstalk in nodejs with socket.io

 to run this test: